openvinotoolkit/openvino/tools/benchmark_tool/README.md

   -pcseq [PCSEQ], --pcseq [PCSEQ]
                         Optional.
 Report latencies for each shape in -data_shape sequence.

-  -inference_only [INFERENCE_ONLY], --inference_only [INFERENCE_ONLY]
-                        Optional.
-If true inputs filling only once before measurements (default for static models), else inputs filling is included into loop measurement (default for dynamic models)

-  -report_type {no_counters,average_counters,detailed_counters}, --report_type {no_counters,average_counters,detailed_counters}
-                        Optional.
-Enable collecting statistics report. "no_counters" report contains configuration options specified, resulting FPS and latency.
-                        "average_counters" report extends "no_counters" report and additionally includes average PM counters values for each layer from the model.
-                        "detailed_counters" report extends "average_counters" report and additionally includes per-layer PM counters and latency for each executed infer request.

-  -report_folder REPORT_FOLDER, --report_folder REPORT_FOLDER
-                        Optional.
-Path to a folder where statistics report is stored.

   -dump_config DUMP_CONFIG
                         Optional.
 Path to JSON file to dump OpenVINO parameters, which were set by application.